 And on top of these great resources, if you join the Bootcamp today, you'll also get two more amazing resources-- FREE ACCESS to two other projects I have under development now:

-Starting very soon is a workshop on Revising Your Book or Dissertation which will teach a step-by-step system of revision you can use for the rest of your life to finish your work and get published in time.
-You may have heard about it from the free intro series information, but this is the full workshop and you will have access to it as it comes out during the time you are subscribed to the bootcamp!
+Access to Meditation Forest: a place for learning meditation for writers, where you can learn techniques for clearing the mind, more powerfully stabilizing the attention, and unlocking creativity, where you can download guided meditation audios, watch instructional videos, and where you can ask meditation questions and discuss your practice of meditation and writing with me.We also have in development a workshop on Revising Your Book or Dissertation which will teach a step-by-step system of revision you can use for the rest of your life to finish your work and get published in time.
+You may have heard about the short course from others, but this is the full workshop and you will have access to it as it comes out during the time you are subscribed to the bootcamp!

 Access to Muse Labs: In development.
 Most of the time you'll be wanting to focus on your own project and log in for 15 minutes at the bootcamp.
 But when you are looking for more, you can do group creative writing exercises with me at Muse Labs, which will include chain emulations, surrealist games, and other online writing exercises.
 As well there is a critique and feedback system you can join with plenty of chances to make connections with other scholars world-wide and share resources and the creative academic writing experience.